How to Negotiate to Remote Work From Home

-Employees Are Adapting Well to Their Remote Work From Home Situations
+Employees Are Adapting Well to Their Remote Work Situations

-In some cases, the family’s options for child care may be unavailable either because elderly parents are vulnerable or daycare centers may not have reopened.
-In other cases, the schools for their children are not reopening.
-The ongoing impact of COVID-19 is also unpredictable.
-And positively, managers and employees may have discovered the effectiveness of remote work from home.
+In some cases, the family’s options for child care may be unavailable, either because elderly parents are vulnerable or daycare centers may not have reopened.
+In other cases, the children's schools are not reopening.
+But positively, managers and employees may have discovered the effectiveness of remote work from home.

 The Rights of Employers to Ask Employees to Return to the Office

-Regardless of an employer’s rights, however, certain laws and regulations govern whether they must make exceptions to their order for employees to return to work.
+Regardless of an employer’s rights, however, certain laws and regulations govern whether it must make exceptions to its order for employees to return to the workplace.